“More monsters are made than born.”

 Ayame: Wrong thread.

-GM: We both know that even on my worst night, with one hand tied behind my back, I still could take you by myself.
+GM: We both know that even on my worst night, with one hand tied behind my back, I could take you by myself.

 They won’t disturb us.
 But they will stay outside as insurance against any traps or ambushes you might be or have been planning.